vfarcic/devops24/manuscript/04-helm.md

 By specifying `0` as the revision number, Helm will roll back to the previous version.
 It's as easy as that.

-The got the visual confirmation in form of the "`Rollback was a success!
+We got the visual confirmation in form of the "`Rollback was a success!
 Happy Helming!`" message.

 Let's take a look at the current situation.